scpwiki/wikijump/ftml/docs/Blocks.md

 ### Body

-How the bodies of a block are interpreted depend on its type.
+How the bodies of a block are interpreted depends on its type.
 They fall into one of the following categories:

 | Name            | Example block | Description |
 |-----------------|---------------|-------------|